 - Mix all the ingredients together until it forms a dry powder.

 - Wash, dry, and grate the zucchinis using a box grater with medium holes.
 Do NOT squeeze out any of the extra water.
-The moisture from the zucchini will create the thick dough.
+The moisture from the zucchini is needed to make the thick dough.

-- Add the grated zucchini to the dry ingredients and beat until a stiff dough forms.
-Once all the dry ingredients are mixed in, stop
+- Add the grated zucchini to the dry ingredients and beat with a stand mixer until a stiff dough forms.
+Once all the dry ingredients are mixed in, stop mixing.

 - Spread or press the batter in a 9x13 pan and bake.